The Game Awards 2022: Stage interruption

 Subsequent reports identified the individual as a 15-year-old who had premeditated the stunt with his friends.
-Reports emerged that he had a history of publicly expressing support for the 2019–2020 Hong Kong protests at NBA matches and BlizzCon in 2019 and had appeared twice on InfoWars, an American far-right talk show, whose host Owen Shroyer described him as "one of the young stars of the conservative movement".
-He spoke without an accent during these appearances.
-The individual's InfoWars appearance and choice of shoewear during the ceremony—Adidas Yeezy by Kanye West, who had recently made multiple antisemitic public statements—led to speculation that his Game Awards interruption was "feeding into" antisemitic tropes.
-In subsequent media interviews, the individual refused to break character but claimed to be Jewish, said to have recently attained an Israeli accent, denied being a fan of InfoWars, and disagreed with West's political views.
+Reports emerged that he had a history of publicly expressing support for the Hong Kong protests at NBA matches and BlizzCon in 2019 and had appeared twice on InfoWars, an American far-right talk show, whose host Owen Shroyer described him as "one of the young stars of the conservative movement".
+He spoke without an Israeli accent during these appearances.
+The individual's InfoWars appearance and choice of shoewear at The Game Awards—Adidas Yeezy by Kanye West, who had recently made multiple antisemitic public statements—led to speculation that his interruption was promoting antisemitic tropes.
+In subsequent interviews, he refused to break character but claimed to be Jewish, said to have recently attained an Israeli accent, denied being a fan of InfoWars, and disagreed with West's political views.
 He claimed his statement "wasn't intended to be a dog whistle for far-right conspiracies".
 Journalists described him as a "troll", "prankster", and "shitposter"; Bloomberg News's Jason Schreier said the individual was "almost certainly a Jewish prankster" based on his understanding of Hebrew.
 Digital Trends's Giovanni Colantonio found the moment a poetic representation of the show itself: "a fan overshadowing the people who we were supposed to be celebrating".
-According to the Los Angeles Times, future Game Awards events will increase security as a result of the incident.
+The incident led to increased security the following year.